 The results of the mutagenicity testing with the nine HFO condensates are presented at Table 13.
 The positive control samples were approximately 3 times higher than the solvent control, which indicated that the test conditions were suitable to yield valid results.
 In eight of the nine condensates a slight decrease was observed in the number of revertant colonies as the plate concentration increased.
 The resulting mutagenicity index was less than 1 in each case, indicating negligible mutagenic potential.
 These results are consistent with the observed decrease in fluorescence of the condensates relative to the bulk samples.
-The fluorescence of the condensates from samples A, B, and C was generally 2300 to 6500 times lower than the bulk preparation, indicating a sharp reduction the amount of 4 to 6-ring PAHs that were present.
+The fluorescence of the condensates from samples A, B, and C was generally 2300 to 6500 times lower than the bulk preparation, indicating a sharp reduction the amount of 4- to 6-ring PAHs that were present.
 Furthermore, these results were corroborated by the results from the PAH analyses of the condensates which showed overall low concentrations of PAH with 4 to 7 rings.

 Table 13 Mutagenic response from HFO condensates generated at three temperatures using a modified Ames test (ASTM 1687-10)